yeshua453/website/docs/controls/alertdialog.md

 See [`Container.padding`](container#padding) for more information about padding and possible values.

+### `adaptive`

+If the value is `True`, an adaptive AlertDialog is created based on whether the target platform is iOS/macOS.

+On iOS and macOS, a [`CupertinoAlertDialog`](/docs/controls/cupertinoalertdialog) is created, which has matching functionality and presentation as `AlertDialog`, and the graphics as expected on iOS.
+On other platforms, a Material AlertDialog is created.

+The default value is `False`.
+See the example of usage [here](/docs/controls/cupertinoalertdialog#cupertinoalertdialog-and-adaptive-alertdialog-example).

 ### `content`

 The (optional) content of the dialog is displayed in the center of the dialog in a lighter font.
 Typically this is a [`Column`](column) that contains the dialog's [`Text`](text) message.